jbee/jbee.github.io/lex/index.md

 No heap memory is needed to process matching.
 A matching function can be written in about
 [100 LOC](https://github.com/jbee/lex/blob/master/java/se/jbee/lex/Lex.java).

+The matching is designed to find the **shortest match**.
+It is by design impossible to find the longest match as this would already theoretically contradict the goal properties described above.

 ## Examples